adnguyen/Circadian_rhythm_runs_seasonal_timing/Research_Plan.md

 ```

+The "classing" is intrinsic to the diapause duration, so probably unnecessary to show this.
+Probably shouldn't be classing based on 1 metric.
+It is better to class with a classification tree or discriminant analysis.

 **There is an offset between race and apple such that apples are just overall higher in diapause duration and tau.**

 red line is apple

 ![](https://user-images.githubusercontent.com/4654474/29323684-a1ac20f4-81af-11e7-959e-b91af5250053.png)

+**Wasps circ rhythm is positively related to maggot flies.**

 ### Potential Conclusions:

+Thoughts:

+WOuld be interesting to investigate the relationship between short term and long term activity within a phylogenetic context.
+For example, taking 30-40 species of rhagoletis with 10-20 animal replicates and measuring diapause duration and circ rhythm.